INTRODUCTION

 Alcohol affects the hippocampus, the region of the brain responsible for memory formation.
 Heavy drinking can disrupt short-term memory, making it difficult to retain new information.
 In severe cases, individuals experience alcohol-induced blackouts, where they have no recollection of events despite appearing conscious at the time.
 Repeated blackouts increase the risk of long-term memory problems and cognitive decline.
 Reducing alcohol consumption helps preserve memory function and supports overall brain health.

 Excessive alcohol use has a significant impact on brain health conditions such as depression, anxiety and mood disorders.
 While alcohol may provide temporary relief from stress, it ultimately worsens emotional instability by altering brain chemistry.
 It lowers serotonin levels, a key neurotransmitter responsible for regulating mood.
-Long-term alcohol dependency can contribute to chronic mental health issues, making recovery more difficult.
-Prioritising healthier coping mechanisms, such as exercise and mindfulness, can reduce the need for alcohol as a stress reliever.
+Long-term alcohol dependency can contribute to chronic mental wellbeing issues, making recovery more difficult.
+Prioritising healthier coping mechanisms, such as physical activity and mindfulness, can reduce the need for alcohol as a stress reliever.

 Alcohol disrupts the body’s natural sleep cycle, preventing individuals from entering deep and restorative sleep.
-While it may initially make people feel drowsy, alcohol reduces REM (Rapid eye movement) sleep, the most crucial stage for memory consolidation and emotional processing.
+While it may initially make individuals feel drowsy, alcohol reduces rapid eye movement (REM) sleep, the most crucial stage for memory consolidation and emotional processing.
 This leads to frequent awakenings, restless nights and daytime fatigue.
 Chronic sleep disruption negatively impacts cognitive function, mood and overall brain health.
-Cutting back on alcohol can improve sleep quality, leading to better concentration and emotional balance.
+Cutting back on alcohol can improve sleep quality, leading to enhanced concentration and emotional balance.

 HOW ALCOHOL AFFECTS BRAIN AGEING

 Long-term alcohol use accelerates the ageing process of the brain.
 It increases oxidative stress and inflammation, both of which contribute to premature cognitive decline.
 Studies suggest that heavy drinkers show signs of brain ageing earlier than those who drink in moderation or abstain.
 Alcohol also weakens the blood-brain barrier, making the brain more vulnerable to toxins and infections.
-Reducing alcohol intake can help slow the ageing process, preserving cognitive function and overall brain health and neurological wellbeing.
+Reducing alcohol intake can help slow the ageing process, preserving cognitive function and overall brain health.

 STRATEGIES FOR PROTECTING BRAIN HEALTH FROM ALCOHOL